 Over the last two summers, we began offering Summer Days: Going the Distance courses and camps, through which we provided distancing learning options for students across the bay area.
 Our instructors expertly responded to the needs of their elementary, middle, and high school students through constructive, hands-on programming that continued to spark their imagination and encourage creativity in a virtual setting.
-If the past two summers have taught us anything, it is that our instructors and coaches are among the best in the business with regard to their commitment and ability to provide students and campers with a meaningful and wholistic summer experience regardless of modality.
+If the past few summers have taught us anything, it is that our instructors and coaches are among the best in the business with regard to their commitment and ability to provide students and campers with a meaningful and wholistic summer experience regardless of modality.

 Frequently Asked Questions and information:

 - Why smaller class sizes?
 We feel it is important to preserve quality of programming for each of our programs.
 Anyone who has spent time in a classroom knows that classroom size has a profound impact the quality of each student’s experience.
 As such, most of our classes will be capped at 15 to 20 students to allow for smaller group discussions and one on one assistance from instructors.
 This also means that seats will fill faster than usual, so reserve your spot soon.

 - Can we still get credit for UC credit-bearing courses?
 Yes!
 The UC has committed to providing credit for distance learning courses that would have previously required in-person meetings, including Chemistry and Biology, as well as English and Math courses.

 - Follow us!
 We now have an Instagram account where we will be sharing images and information about our offerings and happenings throughout the summer.
 Click here to check it out!